10 Top-Rated Ski Resorts in Australia

 7. Mt.
 Baw Baw Alpine Resort, Baw Baw National Park, Victoria

-Only 120 kilometers from Melbourne, Mt.
-Baw Baw is the closest ski resort to Melbourne and offers some of the best skiing in Australia for beginners and intermediates.
+Mt.
+Baw Baw is the closest ski resort to Melbourne (only 120 kilometers away), and offers some of the best skiing in Australia for beginners and intermediates.
 Gentle slopes peppered by gum trees dominate the terrain, and this resort is also a favorite with families thanks to its three snow play areas.

 Skiers and snowboarders can carve up the snow on more than 30 hectares of skiable terrain serviced by six lifts, and the terrain park provides dedicated space for freestylers.
-Cross-country skiers can glide through the snow gums on 10 kilometers of trails, and tobogganing and dog sled rides are other popular things to do.
+Want to extend your skiing time?
+In July, 2022, night sessions will resume at Mount Baw Baw.

 The resort offers several accommodation options, including ski-in, and ski-out lodges (when conditions permit), as well as ski rentals, ski school, and several restaurants.

 Accommodation: Where to Stay near Mt.
 Baw Baw